jeremyreeder/sitelen2pseudo/README.md

 # waka-toki-pona
 A command-line toolset for processing text in the Toki Pona language.

+> [!NOTE]
-This language has two primary writing systems: a script using a subset of the Latin alphabet, and a hieroglyphic system called Sitelen Pona.
-I'll call these Latin and Sitelen.
+> This language has two primary writing systems: a script using a subset of the
+> Latin alphabet, and a hieroglyphic system called Sitelen Pona.
+I'll call
+> these Latin and Sitelen.

 ## latin2sitelen & sitelen2latin
 These tools transcribe text from Latin to Sitelen, and vice versa.